 Our RAPID RESPONSE team is ready to come to you.

-We help you with the identification of typical and other suspect materials.
+We help you identify typical and other suspect materials.

 More on setting up a workshop for your team.